ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Input and output converters

-Following the removal of `ezrichtext` Field Type from kernel, the following deprecated converter tags have been changed:
+Following the removal of the `ezrichtext` Field Type from kernel, the following deprecated converter tags have been changed:

 |Formerly|Currently|
 |--------|---------|